Palouse Folklore Society

 Extended Calendar:

-January 18: Contra Dance with music by Frogtown and calling by a host of local callers, at the 1912 Center, 7:30 PM.
+April 19: Contra Dance with music by Wildgrass String Band and calling by Emily Faulkner, at the 1912 Center, 7:30 PM.